Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Time and curriculum pressures limit teaching.
 Teachers must rush content, hindering topic connections.
 Assessment focusing on recall, not use, discourages transfer (Bransford et al., 2000).
 Learners then adapt their strategies to exam demands.

-Explicitly link subjects in lessons to help learners.
-When teaching persuasive writing, reference history source analysis techniques.
-Let learners regularly practise applying concepts (Bransford et al., 2000).
-Design assessments to test knowledge application, not just recall (Willingham, 2009).
+Make clear links between subjects during lessons to help learners transfer knowledge.
+For example, when teaching persuasive writing, refer to history source analysis techniques.
+Give learners regular practice in applying concepts (Bransford et al., 2000).
+Design assessments that test how learners apply knowledge, not just what they recall (Willingham, 2009).

 Near transfer means learners use skills in similar situations (Barnett & Ceci, 2002).
 Think fractions with pizzas, then pies.
 Far transfer means learners use knowledge in different contexts (Perkins & Salomon, 1992).
 Biology's scientific method helps evaluate news articles.
 Teachers must explicitly teach links for far transfer to happen.

-Transfer often fails because knowledge remains tied to the specific context where it was learnt, students develop only shallow understanding without grasping underlying principles, or they simply don't retrieve relevant knowledge when facing new situations.
-When students learn using only textbook problems, for example, their knowledge becomes mentally linked to those exact formats and they fail to recognise the same concept in different contexts.
+Transfer often fails for three main reasons.
+Knowledge may stay tied to the context where it was learnt, learners may gain only a shallow understanding of the underlying principles, or they may not recall relevant knowledge in new situations.
+For example, when learners learn only through textbook problems, their knowledge becomes mentally linked to those exact formats.
+As a result, they may not recognise the same concept in different contexts.

 Research shows teaching for transfer builds understanding, not just memory.
 Use different examples and help learners apply knowledge (Barnett & Ceci, 2002).
 Support learners in finding general rules (Anderson, 1983).
 Practise retrieval in various situations to improve access (Bransford et al., 1999).